 I lived with 6 other food enthusiasts in a lovely cottage on the farm.
-The school is situated on Darina and Tim Allens farm, they also live on the land there.
+The school is situated on the farm of Darina and Tim Allen.

 It was an intense 12 weeks, a huge learning curve not just from a cooking perspective but about farm life, living off the land, growing your own food and using the best produce.